Registered Agent vs Organizer (Key Differences Explained)

 • Being available at all times throughout regular business hours.

-• Ensure that necessary paperwork is processed and delivered to the business owner.
+• Ensure necessary paperwork reaches the business owner.

 You can appoint a qualified individual, LLC member, or a service provider to act as your registered agent, as long as they meet the following criteria: